TowCenter/API-examples/FourSquare_Places_API/API Manual.md

 # FourSquare Places API Manual:

+FourSquare is a search and discovery mobile app that allows users to look up restaurants, shops and other places of interest around them.
+The app provides personalized recommendations to users based on their browsing and check-in history.

-The Places API from FourSquare provides search results for venues, recommended venues, venue photos, tips, hours, menu, list of trending venues, access information on current events at a venue and a host of other options.
+The Places API utilizes FourSquare's database of venues and user content to provide location-based search results.
+It can be used to search for venues, recommended venues, venue photos, tips, hours, menu, list of trending venues, access information on current events at a venue and a host of other options.
 It also allows to report errors about venues.
 All these options have their own endpoints.
 For example, to get details of a venue, we can use the following endpoint:

 `https://api.foursquare.com/v2/venues/VENUE_ID`